How to Improve Chromecast Performance

-The original Chromecast is limited to streaming tabs at up to 720p, which should deliver stutter-free video in most circumstances.
-We have not had any problems streaming at the default quality, but if your Wi-Fi network is old and decrepit, you may need to fiddle with the settings to play videos smoothly.
+No matter what Chromecast version you own, the device should deliver stutter-free video under most circumstances.
+If your Wi-Fi network is old and decrepit, you may need to fiddle with the settings to play videos smoothly.

-If you find your video breaks up or stutters, follow these simple steps to ensure smooth video streaming:
+If you find your video breaks up or stutters, you may need to make some adjustments.

-- Play media files that are stored on your computer.
-By using the Chrome web browser to stream content to your Chromecast you may see an improvement in your video/audio quality.
+In general, a good suggestion is to play media files that are stored on your computer.
+By using the Chrome web browser to stream content to your Chromecast, you may see an improvement in your video/audio quality.

 Tip #2: Use Chromecast with Your 5GHz Network